mansooriabbas/lexicon-exercise-starwars-catalog/README.md

 ## Overview

-Star Wars Catalog, a Vanilla SPA that utilizes the [swapi](https://swapi.dev) API to fetch and display information about Star Wars characters and their home planets.
+Star Wars Catalog utilizes the [swapi](https://swapi.dev) API to fetch and display information about Star Wars characters and their home planets.

 ## Design Requirements

-- **Hero Header:** The application features a hero header containing image and text.
+- **Hero Header:** The application features a hero header containing an image and text.

 - **Two Sections:** The layout is divided into two sections, each occupying approximately 40-50% of the page width.